In the Museo Retico of Sanzeno you find the history of Val di Non from prehistory to the early Middle Ages

 With Augustus, Rhaetia became a Roman province: here are the statues, the funerary riches, the epigraphs, but then also the signs of new cults from the East.
 Finally, the martyrdom of the saints of Anaunia announced the advent of Christianity.

-Closed from 1 November to the end of February.
-Open for schools and groups (minimum 10 people) upon reservation.
+Closed from November 1st to the end of February.